tuehellstern/presentations/oa.md

 ---
 ![orcid](orcid.png)

-...which I plumbed into Scopus, into Figshare, into Google Scholar.
-If it plumbs together, I plumbed it good.
+...which I plumbed into Scopus, into Figshare, into Google Scholar. <br><br>If it plumbs together, I plumbed it good.

 ---
 <section data-background="https://c2.staticflickr.com/6/5547/11300107675_13c9d40ea6_b.jpg">